 A substitute ending had Angela choosing Jules instead.
 Pickford and DeMille had failed to realize that riling up the audience against all things German for an hour would make the uniting of Karl and Angela distasteful in the extreme (in spite of his eleventh hour conversion to the American Way) to the audience.

 The Little American really got my dander up.
 I was practically throwing things at the screen near the end.
-This thing is on my worst film list for both Pickford and DeMille.
-It’s just horrid.
+This thing is on my worst film list for both Pickford and DeMille, who were both capable of so much more but who simply did not mix.
+This one is strictly for historians and completists.

 Where can I see it?